Reporting

 Configure the report

-If you are working with large amounts of data, consider applying additional summary filters to the report during configuration.
+If you 're working with large amounts of data, consider applying additional summary filters to the report during configuration.
 Sheet name, Created (date), and Modified (date) can limit the data included and help your reports run more efficiently.

-Source Sheets
+Source sheets

-Source sheets are the sheets you want to pull in data from for the row report.
 You can have up to 30,000 source sheets for the report.
 You cannot use reports as source sheets for other reports.

 Columns displayed